Home > Desserts > Sponge Kisses

 Sponge Kisses

-• To a separate, and very clean bow (see notes) add your egg whites and whip on medium speed using an electric hand mixer.
+• Make meringue – To a separate, and very clean bow (see notes) add your egg whites and whip on medium speed using an electric hand mixer.
 Once you reach soft peaks, add the sugar 1 tsp at a time, while the mix is on high speed.
 Once all the sugar has been added continue whipping for 1-2 minutes until you reach stiff glossy peaks.

-• Add the egg yolks and gently fold through using a hand whisk.
-Once combined, sift in the flour and use a spatula to gently fold through.
-You don’t want to deflate your mixture.
-Fold gently and take care to scrape from the bottom which is where all the flour likes to hide.
-Once you can see no dry ingredients drizzle the slightly cooled melted butter and fold through, again, taking care to scrape from the bottom.
-The batter is ready!
+• Add remaining ingredients – Add the egg yolks and gently fold through using a hand whisk.
+Once combined, sift in the dry ingredients and use a spatula to gently fold through so you donโ€™t deflate your mixture.
+Fold gently and take care to scrape from the bottom which is where all the dry ingredients like to hide.
+Once mixed, add the butter and carefully fold through, again, making sure to scrape from the bottom.
+Once you can see no dry ingredients or butter, the batter is ready!

-• Bake in the middle rack for 4 minutes, turning the tray around half way.
-They’ll be done when they’re lightly golden in color.
+• Bake – Bake in the middle rack for 3 1/2 minutes, then turn around and bake for another 2 1/2 minutes.
+Theyโ€™ll be done when theyโ€™re lightly golden in color.
 Allow to cool completely.

-• Add all the ingredients in a large mixing bowl (glass or metal, not plastic) and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip until you reach stiff peaks.
-This usually takes about 3 - 4 minutes to achieve.
-What you’re looking for is a smooth but stiff whipped cream, not one that looks split.
-If it looks split or separated, congratulations, you’re on your way to making butter!
+• Whip remaining ingredients – Add the remaining ingredients to the bowl and use an electric hand mixer fitted with beaters or a stand mixer fitted with a whisk attachment to whip on medium high speed until you reach stiff peaks.
+This usually takes about 3 – 4 minutes to achieve.
+What youโ€™re looking for is a smooth but stiff whipped cream, not one that looks split.
+If it looks split or separated, congratulations, youโ€™re on your way to making butter!

 To Assemble!